culture_ripple

 ASU intentionally builds a collaborative and transparent culture, which ripples out from the heart of the ASU IT community, transforming the technical and relational architectures necessary for democratized learning and living.

-Culture Weavers works with an intent to weave an organizational culture for Digital Transformation and Customer Delight.
+Culture Weavers works with the intent to weave an organizational culture for Digital Transformation and Customer Delight.
 We are embarking on a journey to transform our organizational culture.
 There are many reasons for this, not the least of which is to develop a generative culture to support digital transformation and the day-to-day work that delights our customers.

 One of Culture Ripple’s goals is to complete 1,200 “Power of 3” Appreciative Interviews.
-The purpose behind the interviews is to engage and discover what cultural artifacts we want to preserve and what we want to change.
+The interviews aim to engage and discover what cultural artifacts we want to preserve and what we want to change.
 The Culture Ripple (CR) member will complete three 1:1 interviews with various members of the ASU community.
 Then, each interviewee conducts their own three 1:1 interviews--hence the “Power of 3”.
-Simultaneously, an IRB-approved research project will be conducted to study the “ripple effect” of the Appreciative Inquiry process and impact of the Culture Mapping project to the university culture.

 Questions we tackle may include: